saule1508/saule1508.github.io/_posts/2019-02-14-build-rpm-with-docker.md

 RUN echo '%_topdir %{getenv:HOME}/rpmbuild' > /home/rpmbuild/.rpmmacros
 ```

-The build_rpm.bash copied inside the docker image, is the script executed in the container (see docker run command).
+The build_rpm.bash copied inside the docker image is the script executed in the container (see docker run command).
 It looks like that

 ```bash
 #!/bin/bash